corda/corda/docs/source/hello-world-state.rst

 `Kotlin Koans <https://kotlinlang.org/docs/tutorials/koans.html>`_.

-We can see that the ``ContractState`` interface has a single field, ``participants``. ``participants`` is a list of entities that have to approve state changes such as changing the state's notary or upgrading the state's contract.
+We can see that the ``ContractState`` interface has a single field, ``participants``. ``participants`` is a list of the entities for which this state is relevant.

 Beyond this, our state is free to define any fields, methods, helpers or inner classes it requires to accurately represent a given class of shared facts on the ledger.